ldeso/blog.de-souza.eu/content/posts/one-click-deep-learning-vm-for-fast-ai.md

 passwd()
 ```

 This command takes a password and returns a cryptographic hash that will be saved in the Jupyter Notebook configuration.
-The configuration file is generated and edited:
+This configuration file is generated and edited with the commands:

 ```
 jupyter notebook --generate-config
 nano ~/.jupyter/jupyter_notebook_config.py
 ```

-The following lines need to be uncommented and set up in the configuration file:
+The following lines need to be uncommented or added in the configuration file:

 ```
 c.NotebookApp.certfile = '/home/username/certs/mycert.pem'